MicrosoftDocs/well-architected/well-architected/security/threat-model.md

 There's often a disconnect between organizational leadership and technical teams regarding business requirements for critical workloads.
 This disconnect can lead to unwanted outcomes, particularly for security investments.

-When teams are doing a threat modeling exercise, they should consider both business and technical requirements.
-They must agree on security-specific needs of the workload so that they can make adequate investments in the countermeasures.
+When the workload team is doing a threat modeling exercise, it should consider both business and technical requirements.
+The workload team and business stakeholders must agree on security-specific needs of the workload so that they can make adequate investments in the countermeasures.

 The security requirements serve as guide for the entire process of threat modeling.
-To make it an effective exercise, the teams should have a security mindset and be trained in threat modeling tools.
+To make it an effective exercise, the workload team should have a security mindset and be trained in threat modeling tools.

 ### Understand the scope of the exercise